ncatlab/nlab-content/pages/9114.md

 The following originates in the lecture notes ([Schreiber Pittsburgh13](#SchreiberPittLectures)) and draws on material that is discussed more fully in ([Fiorenza-Valentino](#FiorenzaValentino)) and ([hCSlpQFT](#hCSlpQFT)).

-After a technical prelimiray to set the stage in
+After a technical preliminary to set the stage in

 * _[The ambient topos](#TheTopos)_,